What is Waldorf Education?

 Adolescence – Develop the mind through discernment of the world

-Ages 14 to 21 see the development of the independent intellect and, along with it, the ability to examine the world abstractly and exercise discernment, judgment, and critical thinking.
+Ages 14 to 21 marks the development of the independent intellect and, along with it, the ability to examine the world abstractly and exercise discernment, judgment, and critical thinking.
 Students in Waldorf high schools are given increasing autonomy over their education under the mentorship of teachers who are specialists in their fields.

 The Benefits of Waldorf Education